melpa/melpa/README.md

-# ELPA-GIT
+# MELPA

-This is some elisp that helps for building ELPA packages based on git repositories.
+This is some elisp that helps for building Emacs packages based on version control repositories.

 The `buildarchive` script will create an archive file in the